-- 1. The Mineral Reserve as of 30th June 2013. - 2.
-All Mineral Reserves have been estimated in accordance with the JORC code and have been reconciled to CIM standards as prescribed by the National Instrument 43-101. - 3.
+- 1. All Mineral Reserves have been estimated in accordance with the JORC code and have been reconciled to CIM standards as prescribed by the NI 43-101. - 2.
 Mineral Reserves were estimated using the following mining and economic factors:

 Open Pits: